-As part of the overall analysis of the processes you will also look at trends in Code changes and how they could affect your work and your projects.
+You will also explore the rules for various components including fittings, connections, bends, valves and specialty components and look at trends in Code changes and how they could affect your work and projects.

-Jim E. Meyer has more than 40 years of experience in refining petrochemical, chemical, power-generation and industrial facilities.
-He is a principal engineer at Louis Perry Group a CDM Smith Company, a full service engineering and architectural firm, located in Wadsworth, Ohio.
+Jim E. Meyer P.E., has over 45 years of experience in refining petrochemical, chemical, power generation and industrial facilities.
+He is a principal engineer at CDM Smith, a full service engineering and architectural firm, located in Wadsworth Ohio.

 Jim is experienced in overall project coordination/management, pressure equipment, piping design, analysis, specifications, support design, mechanical system requirements and documentation requirements.
 In particular, areas of his technical competence include ASME piping and pressure vessel codes, stress analysis, field troubleshooting piping system support, vibration, and expansion problems.